 Speak Up!
 Sing Out!
 Make Noise!
 Workshop Series

-Our year-round workshop series “Speak Up, Sing Out, Make Noise!” is dedicated to serving girls, women, trans, and gender non-conforming folks in 3rd grade and up.
-This workshop series aims to reach alums, volunteers, and folks who have never participated in GRCB programming!
+Our year-round workshop series “Speak Up, Sing Out, Make Noise!” is dedicated to serving girls, women, transgender and gender non-conforming folks in 3rd grade and up.
+Our workshop series aims to reach alums, volunteers, and folks who have never participated in GRCB programming!

 GRCB goes electronic in this awesome workshop modeled after our BEATS after school program!
 The workshop will consist of a full semester of BEATS programming condensed into a five hour long workshop.
 Participants will form bands, learn to create electronic music, write a song and perform their songs!
 WOW!